 13) The Simpsons

 As a kid, there were times when I questioned the importance of getting an education.
 If that sounds like you, then you need to realize that there are many reasons why taking your education seriously is important.
 Just watch this girl answer a question in the Miss Teen USA competition a few years back.
 You will never take your education for granted ever again!

 Memorize and sing this song in front of the class for extra credit!

-t the end of Constitutional Convention, which was over three months of debate and compromise in creating the US Constitution, Ben Franklin made a comment regarding George Washington's chair.
+At the end of Constitutional Convention - after four months of debate and compromise in creating the US Constitution - Ben Franklin made a comment regarding George Washington's chair.
 Franklin was waiting to sign the Constitution, when he stared at the chair (seen below) and said:

 "I have often looked at that picture behind the president without being able to tell whether it was a rising or setting sun.
 Now at length I have the happiness to know that it is indeed a rising, not a setting sun."

 Sam sitting in a REPLICA Rising Sun chair at the Museum of the American Revolution, Philadelphia